Mishima incident: November 26 to the December 1970

-On December 11, the "Yukio Mishima Memorial Evening" was held at Toshima Public Hall (豊島公会堂, Toshima Kōkaidō) in Ikebukuro by an executive committee headed by Fusao Hayashi.
+On December 11, the "Yukio Mishima Memorial Evening" was held at Toshima Public Hall (豊島公会堂) in Ikebukuro by an executive committee headed by Fusao Hayashi.
 This was the origin of the "Patriotism Memorial" (憂国忌, Yūkoku-ki) memorial service, which would later become an annual event on Mishima's deathday.
 The hosts were Kōhan Kawauchi and Taisuke Fujishima (藤島泰輔) who was a schoolmate of Crown Prince Akihito, and the executive committee was made up of minzoku-ha students from the "Japan Students' League" and other groups.
 Over 3,000 people gathered (the organizers said it was 5,000) at the memorial.
-The venue, that has a capacity of 500 people, was overflowing, and many people also gathered in nearby Nakaikebukuro Park (中池袋公園, Nakaikebukuro Kōen), where they listened to eulogies from attendees broadcast over special speakers covering the situation inside the venue, as well as Mishima's speech before his suicide, which was recorded at the scene of the incident.
+The venue, that has a capacity of 500 people, was overflowing, and many people also gathered in nearby Nakaikebukuro Park (中池袋公園), where they listened to eulogies from attendees broadcast over special speakers covering the situation inside the venue, as well as Mishima's speech before his suicide, which was recorded at the scene of the incident.

 January to February 1971

 The following year, on January 12, 1971, the Buddhist memorial service for the "49th day after death bardo" (四十九日, Shiju-ku nichi) was held at the Hiraoka family home.
 On the same day, a "Gathering to remember Mr. Yukio Mishima" was held at the Sankei Hall in Osaka, organized by 10 people including Fusao Hayashi, and was attended by approximately 2,000 people.
 On January 13, Mishima's wife Yōko came to visit the injured JSDF personnel and offered her apologies.

 On January 14, that was also Mishima's birthday, his cremains were buried in the grave of the Hiraoka Family (Location: 10th district, 1st class, 13th side, no.32) at Tama Cemetery in Fuchū-shi.
 As his birthday was 49 days after the day of his suicide, some researchers have speculated that Mishima may had set his period of bardo for reincarnation.

-On January 24, a clear, sunny day from the morning, Mishima's funeral and farewell ceremony was held at Tsukiji Hongan-ji from 1 p.m.
+On January 24, a clear, sunny day from the morning, Mishima's funeral and farewell ceremony was held at Tsukiji Hongan-ji from 1 pm.
 The chief mourner (喪主, moshu) was his wife Yōko Hiraoka, the funeral committee chairman Yasunari Kawabata, and the master of ceremonies was Takeshi Muramatsu.
 Around 100 of Mishima's relatives, Morita's family, the Tatenokai members and their families, Mishima's acquaintances, and the first 180 general attendees were able to attend.
 The altar was designed by the Ikebana artist, Tōko Adachi (安達瞳子), and was simple, with a portrait of Mishima in a black sports shirt at the center, against a black cloth background, and seven large and small flower spheres made from white chrysanthemums.

 The memorial addresses (弔辞, chōji) were delivered by eight persons; Funahashi Seiichi (who was replaced by Makoto Hōjō (北條誠) halfway through due to his eye disease), Taijun Takeda, Eikoh Hosoe, the president of Shinchosha Ryōichi Satō (佐藤亮一), Eiko Muramatsu (村松英子), Kinemaro Izawa, a film producer Hiroaki Fujii (藤井浩明), Sazō Idemitsu.
 Eiko Muramatsu, an actress of Mishima's troupe, sobbed as she paid tribute to her mentor on behalf of the theatrical world.